RasaHQ/rasa/docs/nlu/components.rst

               training will be ignored during prediction time;
-            - ``OOV_words`` set a list of words to be treated as ``OOV_token`` during training; if a list of words that should be treated as Out-Of-Vacabulary is known, it can be set to ``OOV_words`` instead of manually changing it in trainig data or using custom preprocessor.
+            - ``OOV_words`` set a list of words to be treated as ``OOV_token`` during training; if a list of words that should be treated as Out-Of-Vacabulary is known, it can be set to ``OOV_words`` instead of manually changing it in training data or using custom preprocessor.

         .. note::
             This featurizer creates a bag-of-words representation by **counting** words,